flynx/actions.js/README.md

 	the action name as first argument and a list of action arguments as the second arguments, and as normal a result on the post phase.

+  **Notes:**
-	NOTE: it is not necessary to define the actual action, binding to a handler will also work.
+	- it is not necessary to define the actual action, binding to a handler will also work.
-	NOTE: one should not call actions directly from within a __call__ handler as that will result in infinite recursion.
+	- one should not call actions directly from within a __call__ handler as that will result in infinite recursion.
 		XXX need a way to prevent this...
-	NOTE: one should use this with extreme care as this will introduce an overhead on all the actions if not done carefully.
+	- one should use this with extreme care as this will introduce an overhead on all the actions if not done carefully.